 As soon as you notice warning signs of aggression – growling, barking at someone directly, showing teeth, or mounting – you need to remove your Yorkie from the stressful situation.
 Yorkies typically only behave aggressively when they are scared, anxious, or stressed.

-Proper training and socialization are the key to reducing aggression in any dog.
+Proper training and socialization are the keys to reducing aggression in any dog.
 The younger the dog is, the better.
 Without appropriate training and socialization, Yorkies may end up being habitually aggressive towards people and other dogs.

 The most important thing to remember is that treating your dog’s aggressiveness takes time.
 They need your dedication and patience to learn acceptable behaviors.
 Follow the steps and tips in this article to train your dog and learn what triggers them to behave aggressively.
 Avoid putting your dog in situations you know will cause them to show aggression.